 Step IV

-Fig. 5 shows that there are two factors which have an important contribution in increasing the temperature of cold wall inlet water, i.e.:
+In step IV, the result of step III can be evaluated qualitatively and quantitatively.
+The quantitative evaluation needs the values of the failure rate of components in all basic events.
+The reliability of the TMSR500 passive cooling system is determined by the probability of the increase of cold wall inlet water temperature which is calculated by summing all the probability of all basic events.
+Fig. 5 shows 14 basic events in the fault tree analysis.

+In this paper, evaluation of the reliability of the TMSR500 passive cooling system is performed qualitatively by identifying the root causes of an undesired event that mostly threatens the passive cooling system, i.e., the increase of cold wall inlet water temperature.
+Based on all basic events shown in Fig. 5, there are several factors which become the root causes of the increase of the cold wall inlet water temperature, i.e.,:

-the flow resistances in the system (in the chimney inlet, the radiator channels and tubes, the expansion tank inlet pipe, the expansion tank outlet pipe, and the radiator outlet pipe); and
+the flow resistances (blockage and fouling) in the system (in the chimney inlet, the radiator channels and tubes, the expansion tank inlet pipe, the expansion tank outlet pipe, and the radiator outlet pipe);

-the mechanical integrity of the system (the basement structure, the expansion tank inlet pipe, the expansion tank outlet pipe, the radiator outlet pipe, and the radiator water tubes).
+the system rupture (the basement structure, the expansion tank inlet pipe, the expansion tank outlet pipe, the radiator outlet pipe, and the radiator water tubes);

-Other factors which also decrease the reliability of the passive cooling system are the failure of fans and the increase of atmospheric air temperature.
+the failure of fans; and

+the increase of atmospheric air temperature.

-The mechanical structures, systems, and components (SSCs) (i.e. the basement, the expansion tank, the dry radiator, the chimney, and the system piping) shall be designed to withstand the loads caused by the external hazards in the site.
+The mechanical structures, systems, and components (SSCs) (i.e., the basement, the expansion tank, the dry radiator, the chimney, and the system piping) shall be designed to withstand the loads caused by the external hazards in the site.
 Therefore, they shall be designed, manufactured and fabricated with suitable quality requirements.
-To monitor the mechanical system integrity and the flow resistances, additional features, such as leakness detector, flow rate meter, or basement water level indicator, should be available.
+To monitor the mechanical system integrity and the flow resistances, additional features, such as leak detector, flow rate meter, or basement water level indicator, should be available.
 The appropriate interconnections and isolation capabilities are also needed.

 To ensure that the TMSR500 passive cooling system can keep its function and maintain plant safety at all plant states, it shall be analysed at the conservative values of the parameters which contribute to the system reliability, such as the atmospheric air temperature, the channels or tubes fouling quantity, and the number of failed fans.
 In the quantitative reliability calculation, the redundancy in the number of chimneys and fans must be taken into account.
 One power module of the TMSR500 has two chimneys with two fans for each chimney.